Lonzo Ball Says He's Heard 'A Lot' About Not Dating A Kardashian

 The pressure is running high for L.A.
 Lakers rookie Lonzo Ball.
-Although he’s already landed his second NBA triple double at just 20 years old—the exact same age LeBron James also earned his—Ball is still struggling to make shots, which many do not expect from a No. 2 overall draft pick.
-Despite all these, however, there’s one thing Ball isn’t worrying about—dating a Kardashian.
+Although he’s already landed his second NBA triple-double at just 20-years-old — the exact same age LeBron James also earned his — Ball is still struggling to make shots, which many do not expect from a No. 2 overall draft pick.
+Despite all these, however, there’s one thing Ball isn’t worrying about — dating a Kardashian.

-Ball shared that he’s been with his longtime girlfriend, Denise Garcia, since they were in high school.
+Ball shared that he’s been with his longtime girlfriend Denise Garcia since they were in high school.
 When hosts Steve Mason and John Ireland brought up the idea of not dating someone from the Kardashian-Jenner clan, Ball admitted that he’s “heard that a lot.”

 Ball and Garcia have been dating since they were students at Chino Hills High School.
-The couple share a love for athletics, with Garcia serving as the midfielder for UC Riverside’s soccer team.
+The couple shares a love for athletics, with Garcia serving as the midfielder for UC Riverside’s soccer team.
 She’s also appeared on the Facebook reality show Ball In The Family.

 In an interview with the Daily Bruin, Ball said that he’s always together with his girlfriend and that she’s always been there for him.
 As to how their relationship is portrayed on Ball In The Family, Ball claimed that it’s “pretty accurate” and that it’s not fake nor scripted.